 Teaching English as a Second Language to Adults (TESLA) Certificate

-Thanks to the generous support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center is pleased to offer its Fall 2016 TESLA Certificate Program at no cost to all participants who were selected for 2021-22.
+With the support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center offered the TESLA Certificate Program at no cost to all participants who were selected for 2021-22.

 The TESLA certificate program provides in-depth training in teaching English to adult speakers of other languages.
 The course serves as a rigorous foundation for anyone: